 The 1701 Treaty of Hamburg, which created Mecklenburg-Strelitz, established the order of primogeniture within the House of Mecklenburg whereby on the extinction of one branch, the surviving branch of the family would succeed.
 As a result since 2001 the head of the House of Mecklenburg-Strelitz is in effect head of the entire House of Mecklenburg.

-Although extinct in the male line since 2001 the House of Mecklenburg-Schwerin still has three living female members, Duchess Donata, born 1956, and Duchess Edwina, born 1960, the two daughters of Duke Christian Ludwig, and their first cousin twice removed Duchess Woizlawa Feodora, Princess Reuss, born 1918, the daughter of Duke Adolf Friedrich.
+Although extinct in the male line since 2001 the House of Mecklenburg-Schwerin still has two living female members, Duchess Donata, born 1956, and Duchess Edwina, born 1960, the two daughters of Duke Christian Ludwig.
 Although unable to become the formal head of the House of Mecklenburg-Schwerin, Duchess Donata represents the family and is the legal heir to the legacy and estate of her grandfather Grand Duke Friedrich Franz IV which includes various forests and works of art.

 Treaty of Wittstock